-In the San Rafael-El Cajón area, Cretaceous limestone, commonly recrystallized and marbleized but only locally skarn-altered, is exposed within windows in Tertiary volcanic rocks.
-Massive sulfide mineralization at San Rafael occurs primarily along the contact of dacite tuff with Cretaceous limestone, with additional mineralization within the dacite in the Upper Zone and within skarn-altered limestone in the 120 Zone.
+In the San Rafael and El Cajón areas, Cretaceous limestone, commonly recrystallized and marbleized but only locally skarn-altered, is exposed within windows in Tertiary volcanic rocks.
+Massive sulfide mineralization at San Rafael occurs primarily along the contact of dacite tuff with Cretaceous limestone, with additional mineralization within the dacite in the Upper Zone and within skarn-altered limestone in the Zone 120.
 The protolith at El Cajón is altered limestone, thought to be of Cretaceous age.
 San Rafael contains silver, lead, and zinc mineralization with minor gold and copper.
 The main minerals are pyrite, pyrrhotite, sphalerite, and galena with minor marcasite, chalcopyrite, and magnetite.
-The El Cajón-type of mineralization, also seen within the San Rafael deposit's 120 Zone, is related to skarn alteration of calcareous sediments and occurs as both mantos and chimneys.
+The El Cajón-type of mineralization, also seen within the San Rafael property's Zone 120, is related to skarn alteration of calcareous sediments and occurs as both mantos and chimneys.
 It consists of silver-copper-gold mineralization in the form of chalcopyrite and tetrahedrite with minor pyrite, galena, sphalerite, arsenopyrite, chalcocite, jalpaite, native silver, copper, and bismuth.
 For further information on past exploration activities including drilling, sampling and analysis and quality assurance/quality control measures refer to the Cosalá Technical Report.